Truist Center

-The Truist Center is a 47-story, 659 ft skyscraper in Uptown Charlotte, North Carolina.
+The Truist Center is an Art Deco 47-story, 659 ft skyscraper in Uptown Charlotte, North Carolina.
 The city's third tallest building, it is located along North Tryon Street.
-It was opened on November 14, 2002, and was the city's second tallest building, and was known as the "Hearst Tower" until 2019.
+It was opened on November 14, 2002, and was the city's second tallest building, and was known as the Hearst Tower until 2019.
 The structure is composed of a 32-story tower resting atop a 15-floor podium.
 During Bank of America's occupancy in the building located on the podium was a three-story trading facility designed by Skidmore, Owings & Merrill and operated by Bank of America.
 The trading facility included a 6000 sqft, two-story trading floor.
 Now the former trading floor is part of Truist's 100,000 sqft technology innovation center.
 The building is currently the headquarters of Truist, which purchased the building in March 2020.

 Architecture

 The building's reverse floor plate design makes the upper floors average 24000 sqft compared to an average of only 20000 sqft for the lower floors.
 The building was specifically designed to use the Art Deco 1920s style Bank of America Corporate Center had used, but create a building that has a unique look and was taller than the 60-story Corporate Center.
 The emphasis on rectilinear and symmetry was altered to use triangle motifs, which are displayed in the College Street and Tryon Street entrances to make them look vaguely similar to Gothic arches.
 On the fourth-floor exterior, the black granite and precast concrete panels intersection look similar to interlocking triangles.

 The plaza of the building on Tryon Street was created to be a mini-Rockefeller Center.
 The Rockefeller Center in Midtown Manhattan is composed of 19 buildings.
 Hearst Tower Plaza is 160 feet long and 65 wide.
 It was intentionally lined with public art and restaurants with the goal of creating a shared public experience and bolstering Uptown as an arts destination.
 Charlotte-Mecklenburg Planning Director Martin Cramton states this about the plaza's impact "It will create a tremendous element of surprise for people as they walk along Tryon Street.
 They will be absolutely amazed."

 The building's College Street lobby features brass railings designed by Edgar Brandt that were rescued from Le Bon Marche department store in Paris.
 On the mezzanine level, it connects to neighboring Bank of America Corporate Center via skybridge, as part of the Overstreet Mall.
 The Truist Plaza, a 40,000 sqft public plaza lined with restaurants, shops, and an art gallery, is located next to the main entrance off North Tryon Street.
 In front of the plaza is a 10 ft glass and bronze sculpture crafted by Howard Ben Tré entitled Castellan Figure.
 Within the lobby is Collaborate 214, a coworking space introduced in October 2014.
 The building's unique design was to complement the wedding cake design of nearby Bank of America Corporate Center by being the inverse of the headquarter's design.